What Is Crabgrass and How Does It Get in My lawn?

 Crabgrass is a low growing weed with lots of stems that form flat clumps.
 Clumps spread out and root along the stems at joints.
 The blades are coarse, pointed and short.
 As crabgrass matures, they send up branched seed heads that have thousands of crabgrass seeds.
 Looking out over your yard, crabgrass shows up as patches of much lighter green than the rest of your turf lawn.

-The best way to eliminate crabgrass in your lawn is to prevent crabgrass from germinating.
-Prevent crabgrass germination with two applications of Prevent®, a crabgrass pre-emergent.
-One application of Prevent goes down in early spring before crabgrass seeds can germinate and a second booster shot of Prevent will go down 10-12 weeks later.
+The best way to eliminate crabgrass in your lawn is to apply a pre-emergent barrier in spring.
+Prevent crabgrass germination with the two application formula of Prevent, a crabgrass preventer with fertilizer.
+The first application of Prevent goes down in early spring before crabgrass seeds can germinate and the second application of Prevent will go down 10-12 weeks later.